0drone/portfolio/README.md

 # portfolio

-Displaying various projects for anyone who is interested.
+Displaying some of my projects for anyone who is interested.